randomizor/misfit_gem/README.md

 ### Device

-Get the current users device information (only returns information about one - current - device)
+Get the current user's device information (only returns information about one - current - device)

 ```ruby
 @client.get_device